xenify-io/litepaper/README.md

 ## ⭐️ XNF Cycle Distribution

-Xenify adopts a strategic approach to allocating XNF tokens each day, focusing on rewarding four key participant groups within the ecosystems of all EVM chains it operates on.
-These groups are recognized through a predetermined percentage of the total daily minted tokens: 25% is granted to users burning vXEN tokens, another 25% to those burning YSL tokens, a larger share of 45% to native token contributors, and the final 5% to those involved in token swaps.
+Xenify adopts a strategic approach to allocating XNF tokens each day, focusing on rewarding three key participant groups within the ecosystems of all EVM chains it operates on.
+These groups are recognised through a predetermined percentage of the total daily minted tokens: 50% is granted to users burning either vXEN tokens or YSL tokens, 45% to native token contributors, and the final 5% to those involved in token swaps.

 For example, with a daily minting volume of 20,000 XNF tokens, the allotment is not equally split by default, given the variable percentage designations.
-Consequently, vXEN token burners and YSL token burners each secure 5,000 XNF tokens, representing their respective 25% shares.
+Consequently, vXEN and YSL token burners secure 10,000 XNF tokens, representing a 50% share.
 Native token contributors are apportioned 9,000 XNF tokens, corresponding to a 45% allocation, while swap participants are awarded a share of 1,000 XNF tokens, making up the remaining 5%.
 This systematic distribution process is uniform across all EVM chains, ensuring fair and proportionate rewards for varied user activities.

 To determine the precise share of XNF tokens each user receives from the daily mint, the protocol conducts a series of precise calculations that factor in the user's individual contribution to each of the activity pools.
 Following the collection of data on user activities, the protocol calculates the deserved amount of XNF tokens for distribution to each participant.
 This rigorous process guarantees a fair distribution by acknowledging the user's active participation in token burns, native token contributions, and swap activities.
 Notably, tokens earned from native contributions and swap fees are provided as veXNF, reinforcing user engagement with additional benefits.

-The protocol calculates your share of the daily XNF allocated to the vXEN burn fee contributions, by taking into account the total XNF tokens distributed (TD), the total number of vXEN batches burned during the cycle (TB), and the number of vXEN batches you burned during the cycle (BB).
-Here's the formula for the vXEN burn allocation (XBA) explained in detail:
+The protocol calculates your share of the daily XNF allocated to the burn fee contributions, by taking into account the total XNF tokens distributed (TD), the total number of batches burned during the cycle (TB), and the number of batches you burned during the cycle (BB).
+Here's the formula for the vXEN burn allocation (BA) explained in detail:

 <br>

 $$
-XBA = (TD \times 25\\%) \times (BB \div TB)
+BA = (TD \times 50\\%) \times (BB \div TB)
 $$

 <br>

 <table>
     <tr>
-        <td><strong>XBA</strong><br>(Burn Allocation)</td>
+        <td><strong>BA</strong><br>(Burn Allocation)</td>
-        <td>The amount of XNF a specific user obtains based on the vXEN batches burned during a cycle.</td>
+        <td>The amount of XNF a specific user obtains based on the batches burned during a cycle.</td>
     </tr>
     <tr>
         <td><strong>TD</strong><br>(Total Distributed)</td>